Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-05.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 7fd9aac3ebc59f29cfa461ff197a9f2db9028294be83c8a5cae5ec336a310946
+hash: 32c594944d21df24f2d4f87b77b263ab77ee97e9c40fb8db2cb2d0588a3336be
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Электронный the equipment теплопотребления` (module IC for thermal inspectors).
+In the framework of the practical part of the course you will have developed end-to-end example: application «Electronic equipment heat» (module IC for thermal inspectors).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.